ajnirp/musicbox/README.md

 1. `Makefile` is a modified version of the Makefile given to us in the Software Systems Lab course at IIT Bombay
 2. The code for getting the 3D point from the mouse click is a modified version of the GetOGLPos function given in the third [reference](http://nehe.gamedev.net/article/using_gluunproject/16013/).
+3. The code for checking whether a file is empty or not was taken from [here](http://www.cplusplus.com/forum/windows/10853/)

 References
 ----------